daviddeutsch/aec.valanx.org/docs/pages/start/04-advanced-settings.md

 ### Subscription Plans

-Root Group ReWrite is a way of using the ReWrite Engine to determine which root group the user is shown.
+`Root Group ReWrite` is a way of using the ReWrite Engine to determine which root group the user is shown.
 This can be used to dynamically target certain usergroups with different root groups.

-With the Entry Plan, you can give any user that is logging in, but hasn't got a membership yet the plan you have selected here.
-Keep in mind that this means that users will get a free membership, no matter what price you've set.
+With the `Entry Plan`, you can give any user that is logging in, but hasn't got a membership yet the plan you have selected here.
+Keep in mind that this means that with this setting **users will get a FREE membership, no matter what price you've set**.

 The Per-Plan MIs were an experimental feature that has since been discontinued.